imsingh/deutschmitinder/src/index.md

 ---
 layout: home
-title: Deutsch Mit Inder
+title: German with Inder
 metaDesc: ""
 postsHeading: Latest posts
 archiveButtonText: See all posts
 socialImage: ""
 ---
-Deutsch Mit Inder is a my 100 days journey to learn German.
+German with Inder is a my 100 days journey to learn German.